Manager

 Why this CV works

-- A great way of proving that you’re an indispensable stage manager is by adding the names of the best theatres you’ve worked for, such as The Franklin Theatre.
-If you haven’t worked for the big names yet, highlight your most significant achievements in each role and convey that you’re ready to work for them now.
+- A great way of proving that you’re an indispensable stage manager in your CV is by adding the names of the best theatres you’ve worked for, such as The Franklin Theatre.
+It’s also a brilliant idea to highlight your most significant impacts in each role and convey that you’re ready to work.

 Why this CV works